kineticadb/kinetica-connector-kafka/README.md

 Example
 -------

-This example will demonstrate the *GPUdb Kafka Connector* in standalone mode.
+This example will demonstrate the *Kinetica Kafka Connector* in standalone mode.
-It assumes the presence of a ``TwitterSource`` table in *GPUdb* that has records streaming into it.
+It assumes the presence of a ``TwitterSource`` table in *Kinetica* that has records streaming into it.

 * Start Kafka locally